 Incidental Benefits of Filing the I-485 Adjustment of Status

-Even though the USCIS is unable to approve an I-485 until the priority date is current under the FA chart, the I-485 applicant is eligible to request important benefits that arise from this filing.
+Even though the USCIS is unable to approve an I-485 until the priority date is current under Chart A, the I-485 applicant is eligible to request important benefits that arise from this filing.
 These benefits include an unrestricted employment authorization document (EAD) and advance parole (“travel document”).

 Additionally, EB applicants become eligible for American Competitiveness in the Twenty-First Century Act (AC21) job portability once their I-485 applications have been pending with the USCIS for at least 180 days.
 This allows the green card case to continue to approval based upon a qualified new job offer in the same / similar job classification as the original green card job offer.